mist64/cbmbus_doc/5 TCBM.md

 		* with multiple 1541, formatting one disk blocks the bus
 		* with two 1551 and one 1541, all three can format at the same time

+	* sending is cheaper than receiving :(
+	* why not just use (single-device?)
+IEEE-488?? this is not cheaper, but much slower!

 # Referencces